Thursday, 10 November 2005

 The circle of things that included familiar persons and places gets narrower each time.
 In the end, it is just an anonymous city with anonymous people and I am a stranger in my own town.

 And there is hardly any excitement, no counting of days.
-Perhaps, it is because I am not spending enough time there, all these short trips, running around for work and not having time to spend with people?
-May be it is just this day, the rain and the autumn leaves falling down, and tomorrow, it will be all right once again.
+Perhaps, it is because I am not spending enough time there, all my visits are short trips, running around for work and not having time to spend with people?
+May be it is just this day, the rain and the autumn leaves falling down that makes me feel sad, and tomorrow, it will be all right once again.

 This gaping hole in my being, I will close my eyes and it might go away.
 A bad dream.